MatthewStanciu/music-timer/README.md

 Displays a timer alongside the current song playing in Spotify.
 The first Next.js project to implement OAuth authentication using only Next.js API Routes.
 Fontend by [@lachlanjc](https://github.com/lachlanjc) 💖

 # FAQ
+## Ummmmm the timer is stuck at 00:00 how do you start the timer
+Double click the number.

+## Why is that totally unclear and so stupid?
+Leave me alone

 ## Why the hell are you handling authentication this way?
 Because it's fun.
 And nobody has done it before.
 And not needing to set up a custom Express server unlocks some of Next.js' best features, which there is currently no way to do if you need to handle OAuth authentication.